 In contrast, treatments T1 and T4 yielded the lowest statistical values.
 Treatment T1 yielded the lowest ash content (2.42%).

-In terms of fiber content, the lowest content was recorded in treatment T3 (0.95%), while the highest content was recorded in treatment T1.
+The lowest fiber content was recorded in treatment T3 (0.95%), while the highest content was recorded in treatment T1.

 Lipid content varied between 1.2% (T2) and 3.70% (T3), with the treatments that received oilseed meal having the highest content.